noudess/docs-main/Ground-Up-Windows-Install-Rework.md

 <p>Sometimes an automated server installation will fail due to the %Path% variable being full.
 This can happen with a manual installation as well.</p>

-<p>Since this guide installs more programs than are required to just operate a server, verifying the length of %Path% is critical before we start.</p>
+<p>Since this guide installs more programs than are required for server operation, verifying the length of %Path% is critical before we start.</p>

 <br>